munificent/craftinginterpreters/book/closures.md

 outer();
 ```

-Run this and it correctly prints "outside".
+Run this, and it correctly prints "outside".

 ## Closed Upvalues

-Of course, a key feature of closures is that they hold onto the variable as long
+Of course, a key feature of closures is that they hold on to the variable as
-as needed, even after the function that declares the variable has returned.
+long as needed, even after the function that declares the variable has returned.
 Here's another example that *should* work:

 ```lox